 Richmond is officially on the radar for travelers seeking great food and beer, cultural attractions, and outdoor adventures – all without the crowds and price tag of more established tourist towns.

 Once you’ve had your fill of Virginia’s capital city, you’re also in the perfect position to explore the rest of the Commonwealth.
 From its convenient location smack in the center of Virginia, Richmond is an easy drive – or train ride – from the coast, the mountains, and the countryside.
-Here are the seven best day trips from Richmond, Virginia.
+Here are the ten best day trips from Richmond, Virginia.

 Horse carriage in front of the Governor's Palace in Williamsburg, Virginia